iparips/creativelive-download-verifier/README.md

 # Verify all MP4 files in directory (uses all CPU cores)
 python src/main.py /path/to/creativelive/directory

-# Save detailed report to file
+# Save detailed report to file (creates both .txt and .json)
 python src/main.py /path/to/creativelive/directory -o report.txt

 # With checkpoint for resume capability